 Fungal spores are disseminated in many ways.
 Most species rely on the small size of the spores, which make them able to be distributed by air currents.
 Fungal spores have been found in the stratosphere and are a common part of the microscopic organisms found in all natural air samples.

-Animals are also responsible for distributing spores by eating the mushroom and then excreting the spores in the scat.
-Some animals that do this are: slugs, turtles, deer, and flying squirrels.
+Animals such as slugs, turtles, deer, and flying squirrels are also responsible for distributing spores by eating the mushroom and then excreting the spores in the scat.
 Squirrels and chipmunks also pick up mushrooms, carrying them to trees to dry for future food storage.
-They are often forgotten and the spores fall to the ground from the tree.
+They are often forgotten and the spores fall to the ground.

 Types of Fungi

-The fungus in our forest can be divided into two main categories, the basidiomycetes and the ascomycetes.
-The basidiomycetes are the fungi that are gilled mushrooms, and in our forest there are estimates of around 3,000 species.
+The fungi in our forest can be divided into two main categories: the basidiomycetes and the ascomycetes.
+The basidiomycetes are the gilled mushrooms, and in our forest there are estimates of around 3,000 species.
 The ascomycetes are the cup fungi, the morels, and their allies.
 Many ascomycetes are in an intimate symbiotic relationship with algae and bacteria species and are known as lichens.

 Nutrient Cycling and Relationships

 The contributions to the cycling of nutrients provided by fungi are essential.
-All of the mushrooms found in our forests are wholly or partially saprophytic.
-This means that they gain their nutrition from dead or dying biomatter.
-If it were not for the mushrooms and other fungi processing dead material, it would pile up on the forest floor and not be available to the next generation of plants.
+All of the mushrooms found in our forests are wholly or partially saprophytic, meaning that they gain their nutrition from dead or dying biomatter.
+If it were not for the mushrooms and other fungi processing dead material, trees, leaves, and ferns would pile up on the forest floor and their nutrients would not be available to the next generation of plants.

-Check out our weekend workhop on Mushrooms taught in October!
+Check out our Ancient Forest Mushrooms workshops taught in October!